Free Detox Centers

 You can expect quality treatment at a free detox center.
 Free detox centers have medical and mental health professionals on staff to guide individuals through their recovery process, just like paid detox centers.

-However, because the funds used to run these centers are contingent on many factors outside of the center’s control, treatment options may not be as varied as in paid treatment facilities.
+However, because the funds used to run these centers are contingent on many factors outside of the center’s control, treatment options may not be as varied as those offered at paid treatment facilities.

 Free clinics may be slower to offer new, more experimental or expensive treatments even if they appear to provide promising results.
 Until these treatments become mainstream, free centers may not have the funding to train their staff in the techniques, get the equipment, or receive approval from their funding sources.